 According to Consumer Reports, nearly a third of women in the U.S. have used period tracker apps, which record intimate details regarding women’s health.
 Not only do some of these apps sell data to advertisers, meaning more targeted ads for menstrual or baby products—in 2012, Target’s marketing department even created an algorithm to predict when shoppers were pregnant—but they could also affect women’s insurance policies or even their jobs.
 Consumer Report says allowing an app to share this information can impact a woman’s ability to obtain life insurance and could determine the cost of coverage.
 Additionally, women might be subjected to workplace discrimination based on the information collected by the apps, including pregnancy status or health conditions.
 The chart at the bottom of this article shows which period trackers share what kind of data with who, so you can make an informed decision about which, if any, is best for you.

-If you want to learn more about staying safe and improving your privacy online, join us for a virtual happy hour and Q&A with white hat hacker Rachel Tobac, CEO of SocialProof Security.
-Event details and registration here.
+If you want to learn more about staying safe and improving your privacy online, view a recording of our happy hour and Q&A with white hat hacker Rachel Tobac, CEO of SocialProof Security.
+View the video here.

 The need for safe spaces online